CogStream: Context-guided Streaming Video Question Answering: CogReasoner

 \section{CogReasoner}

 In the CogStream task, answering questions necessitates leveraging historical visual and dialogue content.
-However, as video data accumulates over time, the expanding volume of this historical data introduces redundancy and imposes a significant computational burden.
-This consequently leads to inefficient processing and challenges in isolating critical content.
-To address these issues, we propose CogReasoner, a framework designed to effectively (1) \textbf{\textit{compress}} accumulated video stream, (2) \textbf{\textit{retrieve}} relevant historical QA pairs, and (3) \textbf{\textit{reasoning}} over integrated visual-textual information.
+However, as video data accumulates over time, the expanding volume of historical data introduces redundancy and computational burden, leading to inefficient processing and challenges in isolating critical content.
+To this end, we propose CogReasoner, a baseline designed to effectively (1) \textbf{\textit{compress}} accumulated video stream, (2) \textbf{\textit{retrieve}} relevant historical QA pairs, and (3) \textbf{\textit{reason}} over integrated visual-textual information.